-Office Hours for Fall 2022 (starting August 29): Online via zoom Mondays and Wednesdays 12:30 – 2:00 pm and Tuesdays and Thursdays 9:00 – 10:00 am.
+Office Hours for Spring 2023 (starting January 30th): Online via zoom Mondays and Wednesdays 12:30 – 2:00 pm and Tuesdays and Thursdays 9:00 – 10:00 am.
 (Email me for the zoom info or check your Canvas course for the link).
-Look forward to seeing you then!
+I look forward to seeing you then!

 Learn More About Liz